yracine/device-type.myautomatic/README.md

 h) Keep the smartapp open in your IDE for the next step

-# 3) Create/login to your Automatic Developer account
+# 3) At the automatic portal, create/login to your Automatic Developer account

 <b>a) Open a new browser tab, and go to http://developer.automatic.com and create your developer account if needed</b>